String theory in twistor space and minimal tension holography: Twistors for complexified

-\subsubsection{Split Signature}
+where the bar denotes complex conjugation.
+Similarly to the Lorentzian case described above, one can then construct a map $Z^I \mapsto \hat{Z}^I$ such that the locus of $Z\cdot \hat{Z} = 0$ selects a Euclidean subspace of $\C^4$.

-We can make use of the difference between Hermitian conjugation and complex conjugation of $x$.
-The complex conjugate $\bar{x}_{\alpha\dot{\alpha}}$ is the Hermitian conjugation without the transpose.
-The condition $x=\bar{x}$ picks out a split signature real space from $\C^4$.
-The action on the twistors is to simply take the complex conjugate of each component.
-As such the spinors are their own complex conjugate and all components are real.
-The twistor space is then $\R\P^3\subset \C\P^3$.
+\subsubsection{Split signature}

-\subsubsection{$AdS$ Signature}
+We can also make use of the difference between Hermitian conjugation and complex conjugation of $X$.
+The complex conjugate $\bar{X}_{\alpha\dot{\alpha}}$ is the Hermitian conjugate without the transpose.
+The condition $X=\bar{X}$ picks out a split signature real space from $\C^4$.
+The resulting twistor space is isomorphic to $\R\P^3\subset \C\P^3$.

-We recover complexified $AdS_3$ from the quadric \cite{Adamo:2016rtr}
+\subsubsection{$AdS$ signature}

-We recover different signatures by taking different slices.
-If we start with a Euclidean ambient space (so $X=\hat{X}$), then the slice is $S^3$ - the group manifold of $SU(2)$.
-If we take the ambient space as real Minkowski (so $X=X^{\dagger}$), the slice is Euclidean $AdS_3$ ($H_3^+$).
-Lorentzian $AdS_3$ (group manifold for the universal cover of $SL(2,\R)$) is given by a quadric inside the split signature ambient space.
+We recover complexified $AdS_3$ from the quadric